JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

 --------------------------------

 The cell shape and size can be relaxed together with the atom positions using cell filters.
+For that, we need to import the corresponding class using ``from ase.filters import UnitCellFilter``.
 The cell filter takes the ``Atoms`` object as input and is directly handed to the optimization routine.
 For full relaxations, you can simply replace the  optimization routine line ``opt = ...`` with the following code lines